Icinga/icinga2/doc/9-icinga2-api.md

 [filter expression](9-icinga2-api.md#icinga2-api-filters).
 For each object matching the filter the action in question is performed once.

-These parameters may either be delivered as a query string in the form they are shown here (url/actions/action-name?list=of&parameters) or as key-value pairs in a json formatted payload, you can also mix them.
-In any case the request needs to be POST.
+These parameters may either be passed as an URL query string (e.g. url/actions/action-name?list=of&parameters) or as key-value pairs in a JSON-formatted payload or a mix of both.

-All actions return a 200 `OK` or an appropriate error code for each action performed.
-So there will be a return for each object matching the filter.
+All actions return a 200 `OK` or an appropriate error code for each action performed on each object matching the supplied filter.

 ### <a id="icinga2-api-actions-process-check-result"></a> process-check-result

-    /v1/actions/process-check-result
+Send a `POST` request to the URL endpoint `/v1/actions/process-check-result`.

   Parameter         | Type         | Description
   ------------------|--------------|--------------
-  type              | string       | **Required.** Can either be "Host" or "Service" filter            | string       | **Optional.** See [filters](9-icinga2-api#icinga2-api-filters).
-To apply the action only to yout target services or hosts. exit\_status      | integer      | **Required.** For services: 0=OK, 1=WARNING, 2=CRITICAL, 3=UNKNOWN, for hosts: 0=OK, 1=CRITICAL.
+  type              | string       | **Required.** `Host` or `Service`. filter            | string       | **Optional.** Apply the action only to objects matching the [filter](9-icinga2-api#icinga2-api-filters). exit\_status      | integer      | **Required.** For services: 0=OK, 1=WARNING, 2=CRITICAL, 3=UNKNOWN, for hosts: 0=OK, 1=CRITICAL.
   plugin\_output    | string       | **Required.** The plugins main output, i.e. the text before the `|`.
 Does **not** contain the perfomance data. performance\_data | string array | **Optional.** One array entry per `;` separated block. check\_command    | string array | **Optional.** The first entry should be the check commands path, then one entry for each command line option followed by an entry for each of its argument. check\_source     | string       | **Optional.** Usually the name of the `command_endpoint`

 This is used to submit a passive check result for a service or host.
 Passive checks need to be enabled for the check result to be processed.

 Example:

-    $ curl --user root:icinga -k -X POST "https://127.0.0.1:5665/v1/actions/process-check-result?type=Service&filter=service.name==%22ping6%22" -d \
+    $ curl -u root:icinga -k -X POST "https://localhost:5665/v1/actions/process-check-result?type=Service&filter=service.name==%22ping6%22" -d \
     "{\"exit_status\":2,\"plugin_output\":\"IMAGINARY CHECK\",\"performance_data\":[\"This is just\", \"a drill\"],\"check_command\":[\"some/path\", \"--argument\", \"words\"]}" \
     ;echo
     {"results":